artkonekt/enum-eloquent/README.md

 Enjoy!

-For detailed usage of konekt enums refer to [its readme](https://github.com/artkonekt/enum).
+For detailed usage of konekt enums refer to the [Konekt Enum Documentation](https://artkonekt.github.io/enum).